Stat-Cook/pid.pos/paper.md

 Speech tagging) package is designed to aid with the identification of PID risks in data sets.
-In comparison to existing packages which rely on a curated list of common names and string-matching, `PID.POS` builds on the existing `udpipe` framework, extracting all examples of proper nouns and providing a mechanism for the review and redaction of PID risks.
+In comparison to existing packages which rely on a curated list of common names and string-matching, `PID.POS` builds on the existing `udpipe` framework[@straka2016udpipe; @udpipecran], extracting all examples of proper nouns and providing a mechanism for the review and redaction of PID risks.

 # Comparison to existing R packages